-GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 2013 Considered in: With Measures (WM) Scenario
+GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 2013

 Government Decision no. 595/1996 on improving forest management and protection of forest vegetation165

 The Decision was issued to substantially improve the situation around forestry management, use of forest resources, safeguarding of stands, preservation and increasing fertility of arable lands, the extension of the forest covered areas and improving the ecological situation, including the transferring all forests and trees and shrubs plantations owned by municipalities and agricultural enterprises under the administration of "Moldsilva" Agency, considerable extension of the forest covered areas and increasing afforestation of lands in the RM, etc.